Seven distribution considerations not to overlook from HEDNA’s recent white paper.

 - Analytics Tools – Getting the right tools that match business needs to facilitate the transition from reactive to more pro-active decision-making based on real data is the crux in making the right investment choices.
 This section covers a checklist of considerations for users and other stakeholders.
 (Section 11)

 Our paper offers advice and hands-on guidance to help hoteliers make considered investments in the development of their analytic capabilities to meet the diverse and complex demands of today’s competitive hospitality climate.
-The full 33-page report can be downloaded here from the HEDNA website.

 Register now and block your calendar tomorrow, Thursday, July 18, at 10:00 AM central time for “Distribution Analytics: From Vision to Reality,” a new HEDNA webinar.
 Based on our white paper, this webinar offers a blueprint and guidance to help hoteliers understand key things to consider when investing in or strengthening their analytics capabilities.
 Topics covered include the integral areas of data integration, quality, access and storage as well as the skillsets and tools necessary to succeed.